Korentic/Aplx/README.md

 **HOW TO USE?**

-so. this is currently only for Ubuntu systems, But can be modified to any system the user likes.
+so. this is currently FOR **EVERY** OS!, But can be modified to any system the user likes.

 how to use :- First, copy paste on visual studios or any coding app you use.
 --> Then, modify the name to what you like, since i kept **"R3nz (Renz)"**, you can simply modifiy it accordingly to how you like to be called from Aplx.